-Content Snare is an internal SaaS project aimed at website designers and developers.
+Content Snare is content collection tool and client portal aimed at website designers and developers.
 One of the biggest bottlenecks in web design is the process of gathering content from clients, approving it and transferring it to a website.

 This tool streamlines that process, saving designers an immense amount of time and a lot of headaches.

 - Drag and drop custom form builder with various input types

 - Client side development provides fast and responsive interface

 - Automatic email follow ups on custom schedules